NoLtour/Uni-notes/(Year 3) Aerothermodynamics/4.2 Effect of Mach number on airfoil flow/wave drag reduction strategies.md

 ### Area rule

-The are rule is where we maintain a smooth streamwise variation of total cross sectional area of the vehicle:
+The are rule is where we maintain a smooth stream wise variation of total cross sectional area of the vehicle:

 ![[Pasted image 20231123192157.png]]